santiag0m/IBIO4680/05-Textons/Readme.md

 ----

 ## Tip for python debugging from terminal
 As I told you, you can debug in Python as you usually does it in Matlab (those pretty red points that you click on).
 For Python is a little different as you do not have an interface (unless you have Spyder, but, let's assume you do not).
-For this purpose you can use `ipython` (you might have note I love it) and a module called `ipdb`.
+For this purpose you can use `ipython` (you might have noticed that I love it) and a module called `ipdb`.

 Just `import ipdb` and call `ipdb.set_trace()` wherever you want the code to make a pause and interact with.
 That's it. enjoy it. **It really changed my life**.